Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/nui-components/CollectionView.md

 ## Create item source

-To use `CollectionView` class, the item source needs to be created first.
+To use [Tizen.NUI.Components.CollectionView](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Components.CollectionView.html) class, the item source needs to be created first.
 Item source is the collection of data on each item, which can notify the changes on demand.

 1. Create an model class of item data:
     ```csharp